-- Diluted earnings per share decreased 5% to \$1.48 per share. - Cash flow from operations decreased 5% to \$688.8 million. - Dividends of \$447.7 million were paid to stockholders, representing 84% of net income.
+- Diluted earnings per share decreased 5% to \$1.48 per share. - Cash flow from operations decreased 5% to \$688.8 million. - · Dividends of \$447.7 million were paid to stockholders, representing 84% of net income.

 In addition to reporting operating income, a U.S. generally accepted accounting principle ("GAAP") measure, we present operating income, net of certain items, which is a non-GAAP measure.
 We believe operating income, net of certain items, is an appropriate additional measure, as it is an indicator of our core business operations performance period over period.
 It is also the measure used internally for establishing the following year's targets and measuring management's performance in connection with certain performance-based compensation payments and awards.
 Operating income, net of certain items, excludes interest on funds held for clients and the expense charge in fiscal 2007 to increase the litigation reserve.
+Interest on funds held for clients and the expense charge in fiscal 2007 to increase the litigation reserve.
+Interest on funds held for clients and the expense charge in fiscal 2007 to increase the litigation reserve.
 Interest on funds held for clients is an adjustment to operating income due to the volatility of interest rates, which are not within the control of management.
 The expense charge to increase the litigation reserve is also an adjustment to operating income due to its unusual and infrequent nature.
 It is outside the normal course of our operations and obscures the comparability of performance period over period.
 Operating income, net of certain items, is not calculated through the application of GAAP and is not the required form of disclosure by the Securities and Exchange Commission ("SEC").
-As such, it should not be considered as a substitute for the GAAP measure of operating income and, therefore, should not be used in isolation, but in conjunction with the GAAP measure.
-The use of any non-GAAP measure may produce results that vary from the GAAP measure and may not be comparable to a similarly defined non-GAAP measure used by other companies.
+As such, it should not be considered as a substitute for the GAAP measure may produce results that vary from the GAAP measure and may not be comparable to a similarly defined non-GAAP measure used by other companies.
 Operating income, net of certain items, increased 5% to \$729.7 million for fiscal 2009 compared to \$696.5 million for fiscal 2008 and \$605.4 million for fiscal 2007.